ClinicalBrainLab/clinicalbrainlab.github.io/content/brainhack/instructors.md

 ---

 ## Special thanks
-We appriciate Brainhack School Organization team:
+We appreciate the Brainhack School Organization team.